St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 Ronald Luke, Charlie Chegwyn (seated right)

-Perranporth and St Agnes Bands, under Mr H Robins and Mr Langford, combined to give a concert at Perranporth on Saturday evening. …” (30 August 1932 – Western Morning News)
+Perranporth and St Agnes Bands, under Mr H Robins and Mr Langford, gave a concert at Perranporth.
+(30 August 1932 – Western Morning News)

 1932: St Agnes Town Band contesting under Edwin J Williams.
 (Contest archive)